 There are a lot of different AIOs on the market.
 Here’s what Corsair’s H150i Manual says about connecting your AIO:

 The Pump, though, will be less prone to wear and tear if it runs at a static speed.
 This is why there is an AIO_PUMP or PUMP_HEADER on many Motherboards.
-You can plug in your Pump (if it comes with a separate 3-Pin connector) to this Header to control it individually or set it to a fixed 50% to 100% PWM Speeds.
+You can plug in your Pump (if it comes with a separate 3-Pin connector) to this Header to control it separately from the radiator’s fans or set it to a fixed 50% to 100% PWM speed.

 What if Your Motherboard Doesn’t Have an AIO Pump Fan Header?